Skip to main content

 Call Before You Dig

-Underground utility lines lie 24-48 inches below the earth's surface.
+Underground utility lines lie 24 to 48 inches below the earth’s surface.
 Even a minor excavating job could easily result in contact with underground power lines.
-Before starting any job that includes earth-moving call 1-800-548-4869 or 919-735-2611 for free identification of utility lines in the area.
+Before starting any job that includes earth-moving call 811 or website 811 for free identification of utility lines in the area.

 Meter Tampering

-3. meter missing from socket while lights, heat or air are being used by occupant and
+3. Meter missing from socket while lights, heat or air are being used by occupant

 Generator Safety